SE-adm/Book/README.md

 * [iOS Forensics Cookbook.](https://t.me/S_E_Book/782) - If you are an iOS application developer who wants to learn about a test flight, hockey app integration, and recovery tools, then this book is for you.
 This book will be helpful for students learning forensics, as well as experienced iOS developers.
 * [Mastering Mobile Forensics.](https://t.me/S_E_Book/784) - Mobile forensics presents a real challenge to the forensic community due to the fast and unstoppable changes in technology.
 This book aims to provide the forensic community an in-depth insight into mobile forensic techniques when it comes to deal with recent smartphones operating systems.
 * [Practical Mobile Forensics - Second Edition.](https://t.me/S_E_Book/786) - A hands-on guide to mastering mobile forensics for the iOS, Android, and the Windows Phone platforms About This Book Get to grips with the basics of mobile forensics and the various forensic approaches Retrieve and analyze the data stored on mobile devices and on the loud A practical guide to leverage the power of mobile forensics on the popular mobile platforms with lots of tips, tricks and caveats Who This Book Is For This book is for forensics professionals who are eager to widen their forensics skillset to mobile forensics and acquire data from mobile devices.
+* [Fundamentals of Digital Forensics.](https://t.me/S_E_Book/1188) - This hands-on textbook provides an accessible introduction to the fundamentals of digital forensics.
+The text contains thorough coverage of the theoretical foundations, explaining what computer forensics is, what it can do, and also what it can’t.
+A particular focus is presented on establishing sound forensic thinking and methodology, supported by practical guidance on performing typical tasks and using common forensic tools.
+Emphasis is also placed on universal principles, as opposed to content unique to specific legislation in individual countries.
 * [Форензика Android: взлом графического ключа.](https://t.me/S_E_Book/1001)
 * [10 инструментов для форензики, которые работают в Linux.](https://t.me/S_E_Book/1047)
 * [Top 20 Free Digital Forensic Investigation Tools for SysAdmins.](https://t.me/S_E_Book/1048)
 * [Awesome Forensics.](https://t.me/S_E_Book/1094) - Curated list of awesome free (mostly open source) forensic analysis tools and resources.
+* [Practical Cyber Forensics.](https://t.me/S_E_Book/1241) - Become an effective cyber forensics investigator and gain a collection of practical, efficient techniques to get the job done.

 ## Изучение английского языка